 In 2021 January we were approached by Dr. Siegfried Vanaverbeke he commented 'I have viewed your webpage on the relatively new exoplanets section of the BAA.
 I see that gravitational microlensing is listed as one of the possible interests of the section.
-Cambridge university has been actively involved in Gaia alerts, a project to follow up candidate gravitational microlensing events and other transients.
-The project has a webpage here which is still in development: https://bh-tom.astrolabs.pl/).
-We have observed some objects from astrolab IRIS observatory in Ypres, but I think some coordination with other interested observers would be welcome.
+Cambridge University has been actively involved in Gaia alerts, a project to follow up candidate gravitational microlensing events and other transients - project webpage We have observed some objects from astrolab IRIS observatory in Ypres, but I think some coordination with other interested observers would be welcome.
 I don't know many BAA members are already involved or would be willing to do so'.